Limbs and Cospectral Vertices in Trees: Constructing Graphs with Many Cospectral Vertices

-In this section, we will focus on non-similar cospectral vertices within the same graph.
-In particular, we will use the various characteristic polynomial identities to provide a step-by-step construction of trees with an arbitrarily large number of non-similar cospectral vertices, and to prove almost all trees have $k$ non-similar cospectral vertices for any integer $k\ge 2$.

-Given a graph $G$ and a set of vertices $S\subseteq V(G)$, define the \emph{one-vertex extension} of $G$ with respect to $S$ to be the graph obtained by adding a vertex to $G$ and connecting this vertex to all vertices in $S$ and nothing else.
+To construct trees with many cospectral vertices, we start by introducing a graph operation that we named one-vertex extension.
+Given a graph $G$ and a set of vertices $S\subseteq V(G)$, we define the \emph{one-vertex extension} of $G$ with respect to $S$ to be the graph obtained by adding a vertex to $G$ and connecting this vertex to all vertices in $S$ and nothing else.
+Note that when $S=V(G)$, the one-vertex extension with respect to $S$ is simply the cone over $G$.

 Let $F$ be a graph with exactly $c$ components, such that its components are pairwise cospectral.
 Suppose there exists distinct sets $S_1, S_2, \ldots, S_m \subset V(F)$ of pairwise cospectral vertices for some integer $m\ge2$.
 Moreover, suppose that for all $1\le i\le m$, we have $|S_i|=c$ and each $S_i$ contains exactly one vertex from each component.